Skip to main content

 About

-BRAZILIAN DRUG DEALER 3: I OPENED A PORTAL TO HELL IN THE FAVELA TRYING TO REVIVE MIT AIA I NEED TO CLOSE IT is a single player and multiplayer shooter game with a comedy theme.
+BRAZILIAN DRUG DEALER 3: I OPENED A PORTAL TO HELL IN THE FAVELA TRYING TO REVIVE MIT AIA I NEED TO CLOSE IT is a single player and multiplayer shooter game with comedy and post-apocalyptic themes.
 It was developed by Joeveno and was released on September 17, 2025.
 It received overwhelmingly positive reviews from players.

 Skip User Reviews

-• The audio can be overwhelmingly loud and chaotic, leading to discomfort and potential hearing issues.
+• The audio can be overwhelmingly loud and harsh, sometimes causing discomfort or headache, requiring players to adjust volume settings.

 • music

-• “The music is horrifically loud to the point the bass causes it to become a single tone rumbling of noise, half the doors completely blend in to the wall to progress, there's no real direction to anything.”
+• “The textures are ass, the music is horrifically loud to the point the bass causes it to become a single tone rumbling of noise, half the doors completely blend into the wall to progress, there's no real direction to anything.”

 • gameplay